|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

 - Since 1980, drug abuse violation arrest rates for white juveniles generally declined through 1991 while the black rate soared.
 Between 1980 and the peak year of 1996, the black arrest rate for drug abuse violations increased nearly 350%.
 The declining trend in the white arrest rate turned around in the early 1990s, but not until 1994 did the rate surpass its 1980 level.
 In 2011, the white rate was 18% above its 1980 level.

 - Despite the substantial decline between 1995 and 2002 for black juveniles, the black rate was approximately 45% above the white rate in 2011.

 - The trend in the American Indian arrest rate essentially paralleled the trend in the white rate.
-Both rates increased substantially from 1991 to 2010, before a modest decrease in 2011.
-Between 1991 and 2011, the American Indian rate increased far more than the white rate (228% and 157%, respectively).
+Both rates increased substantially from 1991 to 2010, then decline through 2012.
+Between 1991 and 2012, the American Indian rate increased far more than the white rate (215% and 142%, respectively).

 - The rate for Asian juveniles declined considerably between the early 1980s and 1989 and then more than tripled between 1989 and 1997.
 This large increase returned the Asian rate to its levels of the early 1980s; however, the arrest rate then decreased 26% from 1997 to 2012.